“What if God isn’t real?” He asked, almost in a whisper, as if the question would offend me.

 We love Jesus, but we have moments of doubt because of this world we live in and our humanity.
 Maybe some of you can’t relate, but I know some of you absolutely can.

-Within our church communities, there needs to be a space for understating and encouragement while we share our struggles with doubt.
-We can provide hope and lift each other up while we show how Jesus meets us in these rough places.
+There needs to be a space for understating and encouragement within the church while we share our struggles with doubt.
+Then, we can provide hope and lift each other up while Jesus meets us in these rough places.

-And really, doesn’t it feel like a sweet relief when someone speaks out loud a fear you secretly have struggled with?
+And really, doesn’t it feel like a sweet relief when someone speaks out loud a fear you are internally wrestling with?
 It certainly does for me.